odant/conan-jscript/src/doc/api/assert.md

 * Extends: {errors.Error}

 Indicates the failure of an assertion.
-All errors thrown by the `assert` module will be instances of the `AssertionError` class.
+All errors thrown by the `node:assert` module will be instances of the `AssertionError` class.

 ### `new assert.AssertionError(options)`